Experiences from Creating a Benchmark for Sentiment Classification for Varieties of English: Methodology

 \subsection{Sampling Strategies}

-\paragraph{Length-based sampling} We examine the influence of review length by splitting reviews in terms of number of words.
+\paragraph{Length-based sampling} We examine the influence of review length by splitting reviews in terms of the number of words.
 Given a set of all words in a review ($\mathcal{R}$), each subset is sampled as follows: (A) \textsc{len-75}: Reviews with lengths greater than the first quartile, indicating top 75\% longest reviews; (B) \textsc{len-50}: Reviews with lengths greater than the second quartile, indicating top 50\% longest reviews; (C) \textsc{len-25}: Reviews with lengths greater than the third quartile, indicating top 25\% longest reviews.

-\paragraph{Sentiment Distribution-based sampling} Given two sets of sentiment-bearing words (\textsc{pos} and \textsc{neg}), we compute the sentiment distribution in a review ($\rho$) as the proportion of sentiment-bearing words in a review, and is computed as follows:
+\paragraph{Sentiment Distribution-based sampling} To identify sentiment-bearing words in each review, we used the spaCy\footnote{\textit{\url{https://spacy.io/universe/project/spacy-textblob}}; Accessed on 29 July 2024.} to process each review and count the number of positive and negative words based on their polarity scores.
+Words with a positive polarity were counted as positive sentiment-bearing words (\textsc{pos}), while those with a negative polarity were counted as negative sentiment-bearing words (\textsc{neg}).
+The sentiment distribution $\rho$ was then computed as the proportion of sentiment-bearing words in a review, and is computed as follows:

 Here, $|\cdot|$ is the number of words in a set.
 We then create each subset as follows: (A) \textsc{sent-75}: Reviews with sentiment distribution greater than the first quartile, indicating top $75$\% reviews in terms of proportion of sentiment-bearing words.
 (B) \textsc{sent-50}: Reviews with sentiment distribution greater than the second quartile, indicating top $50$\% reviews in terms of proportion of sentiment-bearing words; (C) \textsc{sent-25}: Reviews with sentiment distribution greater than the third quartile, indicating top $25$\% reviews in terms of proportion of sentiment-bearing words.